 - It can be hosted via several means (IIS, WAS, Self-hosting)

 WCF Service Components

-The WCF service main components for creating and consuming the service are Address, Binding, and Contracts.
-It is also called as endpoints.
+The WCF service’s main components for creating and consuming the service are Address, Binding, and Contracts.
+It is also called an endpoints.
 These are explained below:

 - Address: The address of the service will define where to send the messages.
-It identifies the endpoint and defines where the service is located.
+It identifies the endpoint and determines where the service is located.
 An URL (Uniform Resource Locator) property defines the address of the service.
-It’s mainly divided into 4 parts:
+It’s mainly divided into four parts:

 - Schema: This is the first part of the address.
-It is mainly “HTTP:”
+It is primarily “HTTP:”

 - Machine: It can be a URL like “localhost.”

 - Port: It is optional and tells which port it should hit.

 - Binding: It will define the communication of the client to the service.
 We use the protocol for communication with the client.
 You can use different protocols based on the requirement.
 The binding mainly consists of three things that are mentioned below:

 - Protocol: It primarily defines the binding, such as security or transaction.